 And so, 19 years after he died, the French opened Napoleons coffin for two minutes to make sure his body was indeed there.
 Everyone who attended the opening ceremony testified that the body was kept in excellent condition.
 After the examination, they put the coffin aboard the French ship La Belle Poule, which brought the body to the port of La Haber.
 From there they brought the coffin along the Seine River and on December 15, 1840, a state funeral was held for Napoleon.

 Beneath the gold dome of the Dome Church, stands a stone container used as a coffin and is called sarcophagus.
-It is set in the center of a marble floor shaped as a star.
+It is set in the center of a marble floor shaped like a star.
 Inside the sarcophagus, Napoleon is buried in no less than six coffins, placed one inside of the other: the first and the most interior one is made of metal; the second is made of mahogany, the third and the fourth are made of lead, the fifth is made of birch wood and the sixth is made of oak.
 Inside the deepest coffin lies Napoleon's body, dressed in full cavalry.

 Around the coffin stand 12 marble pillars, carved in the form of the goddess of victory.
 The pillars symbolize Napoleon's 12 most important victories.
 The walls are decorated with niches with wall reliefs depicting some of the ruler's actions.